yanwen-huang/home/_pages/about.md

 ---
 permalink: /
-title: "About me: A researcher?
-An Engineer?
-Or a Vloger."
+title: "About me: Mobility, equity, and the occasional DJI moment."
 author_profile: true
 redirect_from:
   - /about/